cyberark/secretless-broker/demos/k8s-demo/WEBSITE_TUTORIAL.md

 For a deep dive into how the routes are handled please consult [the source code](https://github.com/conjurinc/secretless/blob/master/demos/k8s-demo/app/note.go).

-## Provision protected resources
+## Provision protected resources (optional)

 In this section, you will create the Postgres storage backend in your Kubernetes cluster.

-NOTE: It is possible to skip this step and leverage a remote Postgres storage backend.
-Continue to [Configure protected resources](#configure-protected-resources)
+*NOTE: It is possible to skip this step and leverage a remote Postgres storage backend.
+Continue to [Configure protected resources](#configure-protected-resources)*

 Our Postgres storage backend is stateful.
 For this reason, we'll use a StatefulSet to manage the backend.
 Please consult [the kubernetes docs](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to better understand why a StatefulSets are appropriate for stateful applications.